-The following performance graph compares the performance of DXP's common stock to the NASDAQ Industrial Index and a customized peer group of five companies that includes: NOW Inc, MRC Global Inc, Applied Industrial Technologies Inc, MSC Industrial Direct Co.
-Inc and Lawson Products Inc. The graph assumes that the value of the investment in DXP's common stock and in each index was \$100 at December 31, 2015 and that all dividends were reinvested.
+The following performance graph compares the performance of DXP's common stock to the NASDAQ Industrial Index, S & P 400 Index and Dow Jones U.S. Industrial Suppliers Index.
+The graph assumes that the value of the investment in DXP's common stock and in each index was \$100 at December 31, 2016..